gitkraken/gitkraken-client-docs/gitkraken-client/github-gitkraken-client.md

 ---

-title: GitKraken Client GitHub Integration
+title: GitKraken Desktop GitHub Integration
 description: Integrate GitKraken with you GitHub repository by following these steps.
 taxonomy:
     category: gitkraken-client